ChristopherEbukaOjukwu/SeqData_Analysis/christopher_finalproject.md

 ggsave("figures/peaks_overlaps_relationship_by_gene_type.pdf", height = 5, width = 8)
 ```
 <img src="figures/lncrna_vs_mrna_promoter_binding.png" width="800" height="500" />

+Result:
+1. Here we see that the mRNA promoters have a higher number of peaks that overlap with promoter regions than lncRNA promoters.
+2. mRNA promoters could likely have more regulatory regions than lncRNA promoters.
+3. Also, there could be more transcription factors and other proteins binding to mRNA promoters than lncRNA promoters.

 ## Beginning of RNASeq expression
 ``` r